 Know what lines and fabrics work well on your body type, and stick to them.
 When it comes to wardrobe staples, focus on looks that never go out of style.

 While buying clothes to “grow into” might work for kids, it’s not an ideal way to build an adult wardrobe.

 Don’t live in the future.
 You’ll look and feel better in clothing that’s the right size for you now, not the size you want to be.
-Plus, you’ll save money by not buying clothing you might never wear, as one anonymous writer explained in her confessional XOJane article.
+Plus, you’ll save money by not buying clothing you might never wear.

 3. Choose Quality